-- Tweezers - Allen screwdriver, size 3
+- Allen screwdriver, size 3

 - 1 Threaded ring

 - 2 Compression part

 - 3 Lens

 - 4 Seal ring

 - 1. Using the allen screwdriver, loosen the threaded ring 1. - 2.
 Using tweezers or by gently tapping on a clean surface, remove the compression part 2. - 3.
 The lens 3 is protected by a seal ring 4.
 This must be renewed every time the lens is disassembled. - 4.
 Remove the lens and clean with a clean, soft cloth or with water in an ultrasonic bath. - 5.
 Assemble the flow cell.
 Make sure that the new seal ring does not interrupt the light path. - 6.
-Using the allen screwdriver, tighten the threaded ring 1 with a torque of 1 Nm.
+Using the allen screwdriver, tighten the threaded ring (1).

-The flow cell lens has been cleaned.
+Result The flow cell lens is clean.